joeytakeda/misc/table.md

 #### **Attributes**

 Attributes  [att.canonical](#att.canonical)  (@key, @ref)
+@role

-@rolemay be used to specify further information about the entity referenced by this name in the form of a set of whitespace-separated values, for example the occupation of a person, or the status of a place.
+may be used to specify further information about the entity referenced by this name in the form of a set of whitespace-separated values, for example the occupation of a person, or the status of a place.
+**Status**

+Optional

+**Datatype**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace
+ 1–∞ occurrences of teidata.enumerated separated by whitespace

+@nymRef

-@nymRef(reference to the canonical name) provides a means of locating the canonical form (nym) of the names associated with the object named by the element bearing it.
+(reference to the canonical name) provides a means of locating the canonical form (nym) of the names associated with the object named by the element bearing it.
+**Status**

+Optional

+**Datatype**

+ 1–∞ occurrences of teidata.pointer separated by whitespace

+**Note**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace**Note**The value must point directly to one or more XML elements by means of one or more URIs, separated by whitespace.
+The value must point directly to one or more XML elements by means of one or more URIs, separated by whitespace.
 If more than one is supplied, the implication is that the name is associated with several distinct canonical names.